Session title: Learning Motivation: designing outstanding learning experiencesImproving attendance, punctuality and retention

 Learning Motivation can either be a half-day or full-day session.
 When taken as a full-day session, delegates will produce an enhanced lesson plan, integrating curiosity strategies throughout, and a lesson designed using the Formula for Happiness.

-When taken as a half-day session, typical uses in a staff development day include:
+When taken as a half-day session, this session would combine well with the following courses in a staff development day:

 To discuss your requirements in detail, please phone or drop us a line.